Maintain Good Health and Wellbeing During COVID-19

 Fitness begins by taking good care of your body for which you must do everything that prevents you from falling sick.

-Keep your mind free from what is happening around because too much distressing and negative information and the news is circulating everywhere that can lead to stress buildup and affect your health.
-Anxiety and stress affect the body’s metabolism and disrupts the standard patterns of leading a healthy life.
+Keep your mind free from what is happening around you because too much distressing and negative information and the news is circulating everywhere that can lead to stress buildup and affect your health.
+Anxiety and stress affect the body’s metabolism and disrupt the standard patterns of leading a healthy life.